robbintt/outlines/monographs/account_traversal.md

 I don't know, should you?

+This whole document is dedicated to convincing you that you should, unless you don't have the bandwidth to do so.

 Removing `Phone Number Recovery` from primary accounts will help a lot, but it's also how you recover your account if you lose your password.

 Most accounts are dependent on one of the following accounts: